o3de/o3de.org/content/docs/learning-guide/tutorials/environments/create-terrain-from-images/experiment.md

 2. A dialog will appear asking if you would like to move or retain the references to external entities.
 Select **Move**.

-3. Create a second copy of the terrain in the level by right-cliking in the Entity Inspector and choosing **Instantiate Prefab...**.
+3. Create a second copy of the terrain in the level by right-clicking in the Entity Outliner and choosing **Instantiate Prefab...**.

 4. Experiment by moving the second copy around in the level.